Adron/resume/Resume/resume-long.md

 Working with the open source community and the Tier 3 team to enable Cloud Foundry for .NET.

 ### Co-founder & CTO of Deconstructured
-November 2013 - February 2015
+Deconstructed
-Portland, OR
+November 2013 - February 2015 | Portland, OR

 I led a team that built a regionally distributed, load balanced multi-instance, auto-scaling engine that takes consociated profile data from multiple devices and builds core individual profiles for query.
 Included in that is a simple business rules engine that takes those queries and processes those elements of the profile to take action for sales, marketing, systemic, or related processing of the data and post-processing actions.